-President Lee was re-elected to her tenth term as President of the AFGE/National Veterans Affairs Council, #53, affiliated with AFL-CIO, in November of 2016.
+President Lee was re-elected to her 12th term as President of the AFGE/National Veterans Affairs Council, #53, affiliated with AFL-CIO, in November of 2022.

-Ms. Lee continues to be an active member of Local #1739, which represents workers at the Roanoke Regional Office in Roanoke, VA, and the Salem VA Medical Center, where she began her 35-year career as a federal employee in Nutrition and Food Service, and later moved on to Nursing Service, where she formed her solid commitment to veterans, their families, and her fellow federal employees.
+Lee is a member of Local #1739, which represents workers at the Roanoke Regional Office in Roanoke, VA, and the Salem VA Medical Center, where she began her 35-year career as a federal employee in Nutrition and Food Service, and later moved on to Nursing Service, where she formed her solid commitment to veterans, their families, and her fellow federal employees.

 She graduated cum laude from Virginia Western Community College and furthered her education at Atlanta University with an emphasis in counseling alcoholics and their families.